To a rational being only the irrational is unendurable, but the rational is endurable.

-Access files with extension "ACCDB" designate Access 2007 files.
+Access files with extension "ACCDB" designate Access 2007 or later files.
 Access database files with extension "MD3" designate 32-bit Access 97 files.
 Access database files developed prior to Access 2007 are more commonly given the extension MDB.

 To install any of the programs listed below and that download as .exe files, your system temp folder must be on the same drive as your Windows NT operating system.
 The downloadable programs are large because of the setup files they include— the actual application files are much smaller.

 The graphical logos and signify that the program has been tested in and performs satisfactorily in Windows XP and Windows 7, respectively.